oktadev/okta-blog/_source/_posts/2020-12-14-jhipster-quarkus-oidc.md

 I hope you enjoyed this tutorial on Quarkus and Jhipster.
 You can find the example created in this tutorial on [GitHub](TODO).

-If you’re interested in learning more about the Quarkus blueprint, see the [generator-jhipster-quarkus](https://github.com/jhipster/generator-jhipster-quarkus) project on GitHub.
+If you're interested in learning more about the Quarkus blueprint, see the [generator-jhipster-quarkus](https://github.com/jhipster/generator-jhipster-quarkus) project on GitHub.

 I hope you liked this hip tutorial!
 Here are some other ones that you might enjoy.